Laguna1989/obsidian_notes/Learnings/Conferences and Talks/Talks/Marc Gregoire - An Almost complete overview of cpp20.md

 > ranges::sort(data); // new way of sorting
 > ```

-- impossible to have mismatching begin()/end() iterators
+- Impossible to have mismatching begin()/end() iterators
-- range adaptors e.g. a filter
+- Range adaptors e.g. a filter

 ## Major Components